WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 The Tilde Bug
 ~~~~~~~~~~~~~
 There is a standard technique of jumping forward in a M index by appending a
-tilde to the text you want, and then using $ORDER to move forewards in the
+tilde to the text you want, and then using $ORDER to move forwards in the
 index.
 It's easy to explain this using an example.
 Say you have the following
 entries: